 - 9 Coontail Side Effects

-Coontail is used as health supplement as it is low in calories and rich in protein, calcium and magnesium.
-It contains ferredoxin and plastocyanin.
+Coontail is used as a health supplement as it is low in calories, and rich in protein, calcium, and magnesium.
+It contains ferredoxin, and plastocyanin.
 It is antimicrobial, antibacterial, antibilious, and purgative.

-Coontail is prescribed for cardiac infections, giddiness, haemothermia, leucorrhoea, morbid thirst, rheumatism spermaturia, venereal diseases.
-Leaf juice is used to stop vomiting, as cooling agent and to cure skin disorders.
+Coontail is prescribed for cardiac infections, giddiness, hypothermia, leucorrhoea, morbid thirst, rheumatism spermaturia, venereal diseases.
+Leaf juice is used to stop vomiting, as a cooling agent, and to cure skin disorders.

 About Coontail | Hornwort | Hornweed

-Coontail is cosmopolitan free-floating aquatic plant.
-It is submersed, perennial macrophyte without any roots and floats in water.
+Coontail is a cosmopolitan free-floating aquatic plant.
+It is submerged, perennial macrophyte without any roots, and floats in water.
 It grows fast in shallow, muddy, quiescent water bodies at low light intensities.

-Coontail is monoecious (individual flowers are either male or female, but both sexes can be found on the same plant) and are pollinated by Water.
+Coontail is monoecious (individual flowers are either male or female, but both sexes can be found on the same plant), and is pollinated by Water.